netdata/kernel-collector/README.md

   and we shift fully to CO-RE.
 - `kernel-patches`: contains patches needed to properly compile our legacy `kernel/` eBPF programs on some kernel versions.
-- `libbpf`: this is a submodule'd fork of the official `libbpf` package, the user-space side of eBPF system calls.
+- `libbpf`: this is a submodule'd fork of [netdata/libbpf](https://github.com/netdata/libbpf) which is itself a fork of the official `libbpf` package, the user-space side of eBPF system calls.
 - `tools`: scripts used to verify system status before installing eBPF code.

 ## Requirements